Microsoft AI accelerates debris research

 New digital solutions to reduce plastic pollution are underway through a new partnership with Microsoft.

-Our research team is using Microsoft tools and capabilities to accelerate marine debris data collection and improve our understanding of what, where, how and why plastic pollution ends up on land, along our coasts, and in the ocean.
+Our research team used Microsoft tools and capabilities to accelerate marine debris data collection and improve our understanding of what, where, how and why plastic pollution ends up on land, along our coasts, and in the ocean.

-Microsoft software and AI technologies will help identify and manage plastic pollution to generate targeted waste management strategies and intervention methods.
-We will be able to count and track plastic debris and conduct quantifiable assessments of the effectiveness of waste management programs.
+Microsoft software and AI technologies help to identify and manage plastic pollution to generate targeted waste management strategies and intervention methods.
+We were able to count and track plastic debris and conduct quantifiable assessments of the effectiveness of waste management programs.

-We will be leveraging Microsoft technology to count plastic debris on land, in aquatic and marine environments and in areas that are unsafe for manual collection and counting.
-We will also create a new application to significantly improve the current method of data collection using hand-written datasheets.
+We leveraged Microsoft technology to count plastic debris on land, in aquatic and marine environments and in areas that are unsafe for manual collection and counting.
+We also created a new application to significantly improve the current method of data collection using hand-written datasheets.

 Using AI to track plastic pollution

-Installing cameras under bridges will enable researchers to study rubbish flowing along rivers.
-Automated image processing will provide key information on the types of rubbish, how much there is, and where it travels.
-Ultimately, we will be able to identify specific details such as brand labels on a drink bottle or food packaging, to understand the full life cycle of plastics.
+Installing cameras under bridges enabled researchers to study rubbish flowing along rivers.
+Automated image processing provided key information on the types of rubbish, how much there was, and where it travelled.

 Reducing land-to-sea debris